 - D stands for desktop (Windows, Mac or Linux).
 You can run uDIG on a Mac.

 - I stand for internet oriented consuming standard (WMS, WFS or WPS)

 - G stands for GIS-ready for complex analytical capabilities.

-It handles large data sets well.
-Rendering is above-grade with a whole slew of mapping options like pie charts, plotting and choropleth maps.
+One of its strengths is how it handles large data sets well.
+Rendering is above-grade with a whole slew of mapping options.
+For example, you can generate pie charts, plotting and choropleth maps.

 11 Diva GIS